alexiom/alexiom.github.io/_pages/about.md

 Education
 ---
-- Ph.D. in Economics, University of North Carolina - Chapel Hill, 2025 (Expected)
+- Ph.D. in Economics, University of North Carolina - Chapel Hill, May 2025 (Expected)
-- M.A in Economics, Duke University, 2019
+- M.A in Economics, Duke University, May 2019
-- B.S in Economics and Mathematics, Belmont University, 2016 (*Summa Cum Laude*)
+- B.S in Economics and Mathematics, Belmont University, December 2016 (*Summa Cum Laude*)